joshuacassidygrant/tofu3d/README.md

 ### Events
 Events are passed around in an EventContext with dynamic event payloads.
 Event listeners and triggers must all be bound in terms of an event context, which is a service in itself.

+### Glops
+A Glop (Generalized Local Object or Process) is a single object that is contained in a GlopContainer.
+Generally, Glop is subclassed to represent any major managed, live data in a Tofu game.

 ### Resource Libraries
 Resource libraries allow the serving and storage of items of a specified type.
 Each resource library is a service.